john74/homepage-frontend/README.md

 # Thikee Frontend

 Welcome to the frontend repository of Thikee.
-This repository contains the Next.js-based frontend code responsible for creating a personalized homepage with bookmark management and weather data integration.
+This repository, currently a work-in-progress (WIP) project, contains the Next.js-based frontend code responsible for creating a personalized homepage with bookmark management and weather data integration.

 ## Project Overview